-The Company's employees are members of the Group defined benefit plan.
+The Company's employees are members of the First Citizens Group ("the Group") defined benefit plan.
 A defined benefit plan defines an amount of pension benefit that an employee will receive on retirement, usually dependent on one or more factors such as age, years of service and compensation.
 This pension plan is funded by the payments from employees and the Group, taking account of the recommendations of independent qualified actuaries.
 The Group defined benefit plan operates as a plan that shares risks among subsidiaries of the Group that are under common control.
-The Group's policy is to recognise the net defined benefit cost of the plan in the separate financial statements of First Citizens Bank Limited, the entity which is legally considered the sponsoring employer for the plan.
-The Company recognises a cost equal to its contribution payable for its employees in its separate financial statements.